framework-one/framework-one.github.io/source/documentation/3.5/reference-manual.markdown

 Just like the implicit controller invocation, `before()`, `item()`, and `after()` are all invoked appropriately if present.
 If multiple methods are queued up from a single controller, `before()` and `after()` are executed just once (for each controller).

-### public string customizeViewOrLayoutPath( struct pathInfo, string type, string fullPath )
+### public string function customizeViewOrLayoutPath( struct pathInfo, string type, string fullPath )

 By default, this simply returns `fullPath`.